khalid-hussain/shaheen/chap14.md

 In a very melancholy environment Badr bin Mughira, Bashir and Mansour discussed the future of the Muslims of Granada and Andalus in the light of Al-Zeghel's letter for a while.
-Then, Mansour Bin Ahmed pulled out another letter from his pocket, presented it to Badr bin Mughira and said, "This letter was given to me by Abu Abdullah's wife and she requested me not to present it to you unless your anxiety concerning Loja is not settled.
+Then, Mansour bin Ahmed pulled out another letter from his pocket, presented it to Badr bin Mughira and said, "This letter was given to me by Abu Abdullah's wife and she requested me not to present it to you unless your anxiety concerning Loja is not settled.
 She also